*** Hey! There’s a fantastic giveaway for theMusic for Holidays and Special Days online course at the end of this post! Don’t miss it! ***

 Our homeschool week is a little different than most because my husband has Sunday and Monday off and does shift work with hours that change each week.
 So our days for dedicated learning time are Tuesday through Saturday.
 But this 4-day homeschooling approach will work no matter what days you have available.
 We do our “normal” school time Tuesday, Wednesday, Thursday and Friday.

 Saturday is our “Home Blessing” day, which is basically housework, meal prep, character focus, and life skills.
 I take the time to teach my kids specific tasks that are life skills, including cooking, cleaning, sewing, gardening, etc. They also take on extra assigned chores to earn a commission (it helps teach them money management).
 It’s all homeschooling in my mind but they don’t know that. 😉 You can find out more about Home Blessing Day here and download my free planner.

 Here’s what we do for ALL the days of the week for our year-round homeschooling schedule.

 - Tuesday – Standard lesson day + Piano lessons

 - Wednesday – Standard lesson day

-- Thursday – Standard lesson day + Choir (when in session)
+- Thursday – Standard lesson day + Choir/Baseball (although those are currently cancelled)